using namespace std - lets your omit the std:: prefix

 In all cases, z acts exactly like y.
 Whatever changes happen to z are going to happen to y.

-Z is an alias (“another name”) for y.
+z is an alias (“another name”) for y.

-Q: How can we tell when & means “reference” and when it means “address of”.
+How can we tell when & means “reference” and when it means “address of”.

 Whenever & occurs as part of a type (eg int &z).
 It always means reference.